DHRI-Curriculum/NLTK_DHRI/lessons.md

 ## Evaluation

-Check all sentences below that are correct:
+Which of the following are correct?
 - POS tagging does not work well with stop words, therefore you should always clean your text from stop words before using it.
 - Tuples are like lists, but you can't change their value once created.
 - `nltk.pos_tag` returns tuples of two values, the first being the word, and the second the tag.